darrellsuggs/darrell.thoughts/_posts/2025-07-20-t0001-travel-logs-vacation-math.md

 That's **64 times** more complicated than traveling as a couple.
 Kind of helps me understand the appeal of an empty nest, lol.
-We don't do this often, usually on during the holidays, and for good reason.
+We don't do this often, usually only during the holidays, and for good reason.

 So, what am I saying? <u>Not</u> that I dislike travel as a family - my wife and I both love it and do it as often as we can.
 It <u>does</u> mean that I think about, plan, and execute a family trip differently than a couple-only trip.
 Both are great and different in many ways.